hindu-comm/mail_stream_indology/2014/12/Orality_and_memory_c/56__Dominik_Wujastyk.md

 > Vedic corpus and grammatical suutras)?
 >

-​This point of Prof. Bhattacharya struck me immediately too.
+This point of Prof. Bhattacharya struck me immediately too.
 Palm leaf is more durable than paper, at least when treated (oiled) in the traditional manner and stored reasonably well.
-The worst writing material is machine-made bleached paper​, that started to be used for some Indian MSS in the early 19th century.
+The worst writing material is machine-made bleached paper, that started to be used for some Indian MSS in the early 19th century.
 That deteriorates very quickly, and the examples in libraries today are normally brown and crisp round the edges and extremely brittle.
 By contrast, some palm-leaf manuscripts 1000 years